Frequently Asked Questions

 Q: When will I be notified about the outcome of my EOI?

-A: Applicants will receive notification by the end of May to early June.
+A: Applicants will receive notification by the end of June.
 If they are shortlisted to submit a full application, this will be due by the 26th of July, with two referee reports due by the 16th of August.

 Q: What type of projects are you looking to support?

 A: NFMRI is looking to support biomedical research projects that advance innovation and enable external collaborations to be formed.
 We strongly suggest that applicants read our Impact Giving Guide, which outlines our strategy.
 We are particularly interested in projects that fall within Portfolios 2 & 3.